PSU-ICDS/icds_docs/docs/running-jobs/slurm-scheduler.md

 ## Resource directives

-Resource directives are used to specify how a job behaves and the resources to be allocated. directives can be used to define resources such as cores memory, and time needed.
+Resource directives are used to specify how a job behaves and the resources to be allocated.
+Directives can be used to define resources such as cores memory, and time needed.
 But they can also be used to set job options such as email alerts, job dependencies, and more.

 They are required for all jobs including both [interactive jobs](interactive-jobs.md)